Love Parade: Setup

 The music played at the events was predominantly electronic dance music — in this case mainly house & techno, and schranz music.
 Attempts to introduce other music styles, such as hip hop, have failed.
 Hardcore and gabber music were part of the parade in early years, but were later removed.
 They are now celebrated separately on a counter-demonstration called "Fuckparade".

 The parade was seen to be louder and more crowded than most concerts.
 With its water-cooled sound systems on every truck, the parade produced an extremely loud sound floor.
 After the 2001 arrangement, veterinarians at the Berlin Zoo blamed the parade for giving more than half of its animals diarrhea.
 Chairman Heiner Kloes said veterinarians told him the heavy bass was to blame for disturbing the animals.
 The parade consisted of the sound trucks that usually featured local, or important, clubs and their DJs.
 It had become a rule that only trucks that had sponsors from a techno-related field, such as clubs, labels or stores, were allowed, but advertising space was increased after the 2006 event to offset the high costs of equipping a truck.
 The trucks were usually open on top and featured dancers, with box-systems mounted on the side or rear.

 The parade was a place where some exhibited and enjoyed other people's exhibitionist tendencies.
 Some attendees enjoyed carrying around toys or other items such as dummies (pacifiers) or face masks.
 Often the crowd was imaginative in terms of clothing (or lack thereof) and appearance.

 One famous picture from the parade is people sitting and dancing on streetlamps, trees, commercial signs, telephone booths, which gave the event's nickname "the greatest amateur circus on earth".

-The demonstration concluded with the so-called "Abschlusskundgebung" which were sets of the world's leading top DJs such as DJ Tiesto, Paul Van Dyk, Carl Cox, Armin Van Buuren, DJ Rush, DJ Hell, Westbam, Drum Connection, Miss Djax, Marusha or Chris Liebing.
+The demonstration concluded with the so-called "Abschlusskundgebung" which were sets of the world's leading top DJs such as Tiësto, Paul van Dyk, Carl Cox, Armin van Buuren, DJ Rush, DJ Hell, WestBam, Drum Connection, Miss Djax, Marusha or Chris Liebing.
 During this time all trucks (usually about 40) were connected to each other and set online to the statue of victory where the turntables are.
 This was one of the few chances a DJ can ever have to play for a crowd of about one million people.